mbkorecki/meshNetworkAgentModel/README.md

 In general you can run

-    ./app m a b c d e f (g h i)
+    ./app x a b c d e f (g h i)

 where

-    m = set-up to use: 1 - binary, 2 - stochastic, 3 - advanced strategies
+    x = set-up to use: 1 - binary, 2 - stochastic, 3 - advanced strategies
-    a = initial number of agents
+    a = number of agents
-    b c = dimensions of the world
+    b c = size of the world
-    d = number of days the simulation will be run for e = the number of data points in one run f = initial ratio of selfish agents in the population g = initial ratio of tit for tat agents (only used in set-up 3) h = initial ratio of battery based agents (only used in set-up 3) i = initial ratio of hybrid agents (only used in set-up 3)
+    d = number of days to simulate e = how often the simulation should run f = initial ratio of selfish agents g = initial ratio of tit-for-tat agents   (used only for set-up 3) h = initial ratio of battery-based agents (used only for set-up 3) i = initial ratio of hybrid agents        (used only for set-up 3)

 For further examples, see the `Makefile`.
 You can run `make all-results` to run all experiments -- they will take a long time!